-The Folkloristics and Applied Heritage master's programme opened in 2017 with the mission of training specialists who are well versed in scholarly approaches to folk culture and cultural heritage and competent to use this expertise creatively in academia and beyond.
+The Folkloristics and Applied Heritage master's programme opened in 2017 with the mission of training specialists who are well-versed in scholarly approaches to folk culture and cultural heritage and competent to use this expertise creatively in academia and beyond.
 Heritage has emerged as a key category shaping how individuals, communities and regional and state-level actors relate to the past and imagine the future while making and re-making themselves in the present.
-As more states worldwide join the UNESCO Convention for the Safeguarding of Intangible Cultural Heritage, the need grows for specialists capable of analysing cultural heritage and using it responsibly as a social and economic resource.
+Our remarkably diverse student body attests to the global relevance and appeal of this field.

 The University of Tartu provides a broad yet rigorous approach to cultural heritage and vernacular cultural practices.
-Three of the university's units specialise in distinct aspects of this field: Departments of Ethnology and Folklore and the Department of Native Crafts of the UT Viljandi Culture Academy.
-The programme is affiliated with the UNESCO Chair on Applied Studies of Intangible Cultural Heritage.
+Three of the university's units specialise in distinct aspects of this field: Departments of Ethnology and Folklore and the UT Viljandi Culture Academy in Viljandi, located about 80 kilometres from Tartu.

-The faculty-student ratio is low, and students are given individual attention.
-International meetings, autumn and winter schools, journals, guest lectures, exhibitions, and cooperation with memory institutions and enterprises allow students ample opportunity to gain diverse hands-on experiences and network.
+The faculty-student ratio is low, and students benefit from course offerings of other departments in the Faculty of Arts and Humanities.
+There are ample opportunities to gain diverse hands-on experiences and to network through scholarly meetings, guest lectures, internships, and exhibitions, as well as through cooperation with memory institutions and enterprises.
 Many students tap into the various study abroad opportunities offered by the University of Tartu.